The thought of summer conjures images of bright beach days, barbecues outside and watching the kids play under the sprinkler.

 If the sweat doesn’t break you then the subsequent chaffing will bring you to tears.

 You can try wearing looser clothing, taking a cold shower and getting out of the heat but if the rash has really set in there is no hope for you!
-You can’t even seek relief though various antihistamines and steroids if you are pregnant.
+You can’t even seek relief though various antihistamines and steroids when you’re pregnant.

 10. Bump touches

-Just as infuriating as bump touches are from strangers on a normal day so too can be the constant bump touches from friends and family when you are ready to boil.
+Just as infuriating as bump touches are from strangers on a normal day so too can be the constant bump touches from friends and family when you’re ready to boil.

-When you are flat out trying to keep your body temperature in check, hide your cankles and balloon feet and simply breathe, the last thing you need is someone else’s body heat headed your way – even from affectionate, amazing and well-meaning husbands.
+When you’re flat out trying to keep your body temperature in check, hide your cankles and balloon feet and simply breathe, the last thing you need is someone else’s body heat headed your way – even from affectionate, amazing and well-meaning husbands.

 Not wanting to sound ungrateful for the attention but you’ll only be met with belly sweat – yes that’s a thing too – really I am doing you a service by saying hands off in the heat!